GEORGE P. SHULTZ – MARINE

 My vanity assures me of my position in this world.
 And you, too, must be vain, since I, as an average person, represent you.
 Recognize your qualities.
 And to inwardly strengthen your belief, be a Walter Mitty; dream of your possibilities.

 I was rushing along the crowded sidewalk down town when I heard this scream: “Save her, save my baby!”
 I looked out to the street and saw a phalanx of automobiles bearing down on this small tot, who had escaped her mother’s hand and wandered into the street.
 I didn’t need to think twice; I dashed out, dived to the pavement, picked up the girl, while doing a semi parallel roll, and stood up on the far side of the road, holding the crying child as the cars passed.
-I crossed back and handed the weeping babe to the distraught mother, while the excited crowd poured accolades on me.
-But I had an engagement and didn’t want to be late, so I threaded my way through the throng, headed for the luncheon where I would be reading my latest poetry.
+I crossed back and handed the weeping babe to the distraught mother, while the excited crowd poured accolades on me as I brushed myself off.
+I would have hung around and enjoyed the thanks and attention, but I had an engagement and didn’t want to be late, so I threaded my way through the throng, headed for the luncheon where I would be reading my latest poetry.

 Dream some more.